Moto Guzzi: 1973–2000: De Tomaso years

 As Guzzi continued to develop the V-twin, power was increased in the mid-1980s when Guzzi created four-valve versions of the "small block" series.
 Of these, the 650 and the 750 were rated at 60 bhp and 65 bhp respectively.
 The production of the four-valve "small block" engines ended in the later 1980s.

 Moto Guzzis have used a hydraulic integrated brake system, where the right front disc works off the handlebar lever, while the left front and the rear disc work off the foot brake.
+The first models were the 1975 750 S3, 850 T3 and V1000 I Convert.
+From the end of the 1970s, it was standard on most "big block" models.
+The last one was the California 1100 built until 2012.

 The cartridge front fork used in Guzzi's motorcycles of the later 1970s and 1980s is a Guzzi invention.
 Instead of containing the damping oil in the fork, it is in a cartridge.
 Oil in the fork is purely for lubrication.

 Still under the De Tomaso umbrella, in 1988, Benelli and SEIMM merged to create Guzzi Benelli Moto (G.B.M.
 S.p.A.).
 During this period, Moto Guzzi existed as an entity within the De Tomaso owned G.B.M., but in 1996 celebrated its 75th birthday and the return of its name to Moto Guzzi S.p.A.
 In 1996, De Tomaso became Trident Rowan Group, also known as TRG.